dudanogueira/recipes-js/readme.md

 # Welcome to the Weaviate Javascript recipes repository!
 This repo covers end-to-end examples on the various features and integrations with [Weaviate](www.weaviate.io) for Javascript Developers!

-⚠️ Before getting started, you need to follow the installation [instructions below]() detailed in the setup section of this document.
+⚠️ Before getting started, you need to follow the installation **Setup Instructions** detailed in the setup section of this document.
 You will need the setup completed to successfully run the recipes.

 <details>
   <summary>Setup Instructions 🚀 </summary>